imran-mind/javascript-notes/Interview/publicis-sapient-node.md

 =========================Frontend=======================
-//design a product list app using Vanialljs
+1. Design a product list app using Vanialljs
-//atomic design
+2. atomic design
-//design system
+3. design system
-//IBM carbon design system
+4. IBM carbon design system
-//google has a material design system
+5. google has a material design system
-//12 Factor app
+6. 12 Factor app
-//namespacing
+7. namespacing
-//Accessibility guidelines
+8. Accessibility guidelines
-//multi repo and mono repo
+9. multi repo and mono repo
-//web vitals
+10. web vitals
-// how to structure div in 3 columns flex or grid
+11. how to structure div in 3 columns flex or grid
-//how do you test an API call in frontend
+12. how do you test an API call in frontend